 How to Make Sourdough Bread More Sour

-How to Make Sourdough Bread More Sour?
+How to Make Sourdough Bread More Sour: Unlock the Tang

 To make your sourdough bread more sour, extend your bulk fermentation to 6-7 hours and add whole grain flours like whole wheat or dark rye.
 Acetic acid-producing bacteria grow faster this way, so the taste is tangier.